-If you encounter You’ll need the Internet for this, Error 0x800704CF when opening Microsoft Store apps or launching on Windows 11/10, then this post is intended to help you.
+If you encounter You’ll need the Internet for this, Error 0x800704CF when opening Microsoft Store apps, Office, Outlook, OneNote, etc. on Windows 11/10, then this post is intended to help you.
 In this post, we will provide the most suitable solutions you can try to resolve this issue successfully.

 When you encounter this issue. you’ll receive the following full error message;

 You’ll need the internet for this

 It doesn’t look like you’re connected to the internet.
 Please check your connection and try again